learn-co-curriculum/phase-1-html-forms/README.md

 #### Checkboxes

-Checkboxes are ideal if we wish to allow our user to choose one or more values.
+Checkboxes are ideal if we wish to allow our users to choose one or more values.

 ```html
 <input type="checkbox" name="vehicle-1" value="bike"> Bike <br>